therobbiedavis/Feeding-Foundation/CONTRIBUTING.md

 # Contributing to Feeding Foundation

-Thank you for helping improve Feeding Foundation!
-We welcome contributions from community members and maintainers.
-This document explains the preferred workflow for submitting new locations, reporting bugs, and making code changes.
+Thanks for considering contributing to Feeding Foundation!
+We appreciate your help in improving this project.
+This guide explains how to submit new locations, report bugs, and make code changes.

 ## Table of Contents